Road freight transport statistics

 Table 6 explores the same area in more detail, highlighting the main intra EU country to country flows with additional information about the balance between hauliers of the two countries and the penetration by hauliers from third countries.

 The nationality of the main third party hauliers involved in the transport movements shows the success of Polish hauliers in their entry into third country markets.
-Poland emerged as the most successful third country with its hauliers appearing as the main other haulier in several of the top 20 country to country markets.
+Poland emerged as the most successful third country with its hauliers appearing as the main other haulier in most of the top 20 country to country markets.
 In most cases, there is a geographical link between the third country and the countries where the transport is performed.

 Data sources and availability